Skip to main content

 • A resume should be clean above all else.

-• "Competence Triggers: basically, if you have to judge someone’s skill based on a series of brief interactions, you’re going to pattern match their behaviour against other people who you like.
+• "Competence Triggers: basically, if you have to judge someone’s skill based on a series of brief interactions, you’re going to pattern match their behavior against other people who you like.
 When people with hiring authority think of winners, they think of people like them who live and breathe this business thing.
 They negotiate things as a matter of course: that is a major portion of the value they bring to the company.
 Volunteering a number when asked says the same thing to people with hiring authority that flunking FizzBuzz says to an engineer: this person may be a wonderful snowflake in other regards, but on the thing I care about, they’re catastrophically incompetent." - Patrick McKenzie.

 • If having a virtual meeting, make sure to book a room beforehand that is booked not only for the duration of the meeting but also some time before the meeting.

-• Practice your pitch (Aka, tell me about yourself) as much as possible, this needs to be top-notch.
+• Practice your pitch (Aka, tell me about yourself) as much as possible; this needs to be top-notch.